Mincka/PowUI/README.md

 - The app will be available at [http://localhost:3000](http://localhost:3000).
 - You can provide your own `.env` file for API configuration (see `.env.example` for required variables).

+## Understanding Powens Data Retrieval Methods

+Powens uses different methods to retrieve banking information, each with different security implications:

+**🔐 Data Retrieval Methods**

+**Primary Method - Open Banking (PSD2 API):**
+- Uses standardized European banking APIs (PSD2 regulation)
+- More secure as it doesn't require sharing actual banking credentials
+- Limited to banks that fully support Open Banking standards

+**Secondary Method - Web Scraping/Robots:**
+- For banks not supporting Open Banking or for additional account access
+- Uses automated systems that connect directly to banking interfaces with your actual credentials
+- **This method is significantly less secure** as it involves sharing your real banking credentials
+- See [Powens Terms and Conditions](https://www.powens.com/powens-terms-and-conditions-of-use/) for detailed information about data handling and risks

+**Adding Additional Accounts:**
+To access more accounts from the same bank with `directaccess` method:
+1. Go to the Connection Manager
+2. Use the gear icon for an existing connection
+3. Connect to your bank initially
+4. You may be prompted to "Add more accounts" during or after the connection process
+5. Follow the flow to select and authorize additional accounts

 🧪 **Development Tool Notice**